Employer FAQ

 - PCI monthly fee

 - A monthly fee charged by the Payments Card Industry for 'PCI compliance'.
-This is included in your monthly fee.
+This is included in your subscription fee.

 (3) things you might get charged in some circumstances: